RobertDober/lab42_ihash/demo/000-introduction.md

 ## Introduction

-A `IHash` is an object that lets us define an _intelligent_ way to access a hash (or different hashes).
+An `IHash` is an object that lets us define an _intelligent_ way to access a hash (or different hashes).

 The idea is to create a _programmable_ access layer to a _Hash_ _like_ object that obies the `fetch` protocol of Ruby's built in `Hash`.